CAPITAL of Vietnam

 Hanoi is the heart of Viet Nam, a capital with a history of over one thousand years and nowadays still beats with its dynamic and lively spirit, making us fall in love with the place over and over again.

 First inhabitants in Hanoi were found since at least 3000 BC.
 After 258 BC Co Loa Citadel (Dong Anh district) was served as the capital of Au Lac kingdom, founded by the Shu emigrant Thuc Phan after the native nation Van Lang was overthrown.
-By middle of 5th century, Liu Song dynasty set up a new district called Songping including by two districts Yihuai and Suining to later become a commandery.
-The famous name “An Nam” came in late 7th century when the Tang dynasty changed the region’s name with Songping as its capital.
+By the middle of the 5th century, Liu Song dynasty set up a new district called Songping including by two districts Yihuai and Suining to later become a commandery.
+The famous name “An Nam” came in the late 7th century when the Tang dynasty changed the region’s name with Songping as its capital.
 In 197 BC La Thanh or La Citadel was built in order to push back against the uprising of the people, later became Kim Citadel.

-In 1010, Ly Thai To as the first ruler of Ly Dynasty moved the capital of Dai Viet to the site of Dai La citadel.
+In 1010, Ly Thai To as the first ruler of the Ly Dynasty moved the capital of Dai Viet to the site of Dai La citadel.
 The famous name “Thang Long” (Soaring Dragon) came from a dream in which the emperor saw a dragon ascending the Red River.
 Till this day, the name remains dearly in the daily life of Hanoians.
 Until 1397, the capital moved to Thanh Hoa, or Tay Do (Western capital).
 Thang Long became Dong Do (Eastern capital).
-In 1408, the Chinese Ming Dynasty invaded Vietnam and changed Dong Do in to Dongguan (Eastern Gateway).
-Twenty years later, Le Loi successfully revolted against the Chinese, and then founded Le Dynasty, renamed Dongguan to Dong Kinh (Eastern Capital).
+In 1408, the Chinese Ming Dynasty invaded Vietnam and changed Dong Do into Dongguan (Eastern Gateway).
+Twenty years later, Le Loi successfully revolted against the Chinese and then founded Le Dynasty, renamed Dongguan to Dong Kinh (Eastern Capital).

-In 1802, Nguyen Dynasty was established and the capital was moved to Hue.
+In 1802, the Nguyen Dynasty was established and the capital was moved to Hue.
 In 1831, Nguyen emperor Ming Mang renamed it Ha Noi (Between the Rivers).